seqan/seqan3/doc/tutorial/alphabet/index.md

 In this tutorial we look at alphabets and you will learn how to work with nucleotides and amino acids in SeqAn3.
 We guide you through the most important properties of SeqAn's alphabets and show you related concepts.
-After completion you will be able to use the alphabets inside of STL containers and to implement your own alphabet.
+After completion, you will be able to use the alphabets inside of STL containers and to implement your own alphabet.

 \tutorial_head{Moderate, 60 min, \ref setup, [Concepts](https://en.cppreference.com/w/cpp/language/constraints)}

 The links on this page mostly point straight into the API documentation, which you should use as a reference.
-The code examples and exercises are designed to provide some practical experience with our interface as well as code basis for your own program development.
+The code examples and exercises are designed to provide some practical experience with our interface as well as a code basis for your own program development.

 [TOC]